Singapore football coach sacking: Limp Lions not solely Nishigaya’s fault

 But what it failed to do was to give the national team every chance of succeeding.

-The Asian Cup qualifiers in June 2022 were one example, with a kind draw and a single round-robin tournament presenting the Lions with a great chance to qualify for the continental showpiece for the first time.
+The Asian Cup qualifiers in June 2022 were one example, with a kind draw and a single round-robin tournament presenting the Lions with a great opportunity to qualify for the continental showpiece for the first time.
 With just one international football window in March 2022 to prepare, it was baffling that the FAS took such a long time to appoint Nishigaya on April 25, 2022.

-It wouldn’t be until May 26, 2022 that he held his first training session, giving him little to no time to understand and bond with the players before they set off.
+It would not be until May 26 that year that he held his first training session, giving him little to no time to understand and bond with the players before they set off.
 They had just one friendly against Kuwait on June 1, 2022 before the Asian Cup qualifiers in Kyrgyzstan a week later.

-They took the lead against the hosts before losing 2-1, lost 1-0 to Tajikistan, and beat Myanmar 6-2.
+They led the hosts before losing 2-1, lost 1-0 to Tajikistan and beat Myanmar 6-2.
 Imagine what could have been if the team had more time to work with their new coach.

 There are other questions to ponder.